gwt-plugins/gwt-eclipse-plugin/README.md

 * See Issues here: https://github.com/gwt-plugins/gwt-eclipse-plugin/issues

-The current version installs on Windows and Linux with Eclipse 2021-12 up to Eclipse 2022-09 (see Eclipse-2022-06 and newer if you have problems with installing).
-Other versions aren't testet.
+The current version installs on Windows and Linux with Eclipse 2021-12 up to Eclipse 2022-09.
+Other versions have not been testet.

 ## Quality
 * This plugin is Beta Quality.